vkkokko/oldenglishonline/README.md

 2. Navigate to the project repository on Github.
 It's [here](https://github.com/vklester/MA).
 3. Click the **Fork** button in the top right-hand corner of the page to copy the repo.
 4. Click the **Clone or download** button to clone the project to your own machine.
-5. Make the changes you want to make.
-We recommend you use a code editor to do this, as it will colour-code things for you and make it easier to read.
+5. Make the changes you want to make to the page in the `/src/` folder, not the `/docs/` folder.
+We recommend you use a code editor to do this as it will make it easier to read and flag errors.
 You can download Visual Studio Code [here](https://code.visualstudio.com/).
 6. Commit changes to your own branch.
 We recommend you use a git client to do this, you can get the free GitKraken [here](https://www.gitkraken.com/).
 7. Push your work back up to your fork.
 If you're using GitKraken, you just need to click the **Push** button.
 8. Submit a **Pull Request** so that we can review your changes.